aws/aws-auto-scaling-custom-resource/README.md

 This creates two alarms: one for scaling out and one for scaling in.
 It also returns the Amazon Resource Name (ARN) of the policy that is registered with CloudWatch, which CloudWatch uses to invoke scaling whenever the metric is in breach.

-For more information about target tracking scaling policies, see [Target Tracking Scaling Policies for Application Auto Scaling ](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-target-tracking.html) in the Application Auto Scaling documentation.
+For more information about creating target tracking scaling policies, see [Target Tracking Scaling Policies for Application Auto Scaling ](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-target-tracking.html) in the Application Auto Scaling documentation.

-For more information, see [Publish Custom Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/publishingMetrics.html) in the CloudWatch documentation.
+For more information about creating custom metrics, see [Publish Custom Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/publishingMetrics.html) in the CloudWatch documentation.

 ## 8. Trigger the Scaling Policy Using a Bash Script